Frequently Asked Questions

 The following chart shows the teachers who've been my greatest influences.
 Some of these people have spent extra time with me in or outside of class.
 Some are great motivators while others have taught me to be more calm.
 These great teachers taught me what I know so that I can better serve my students.
 The bubbles closest to me are the teachers who've had the greatest influence on me.

-Who were your most influential teachers and how can you present them in such a way that shows how much of an influence they had on you?
 I encourage everyone to create their own guru bubbles chart.
 Together we can show the world who helped shape us into the person we are today.

 Can you lose weight with yoga?